-The DMPS AmeriCorps tutoring member will collaborate with school staff to improve and maintain reading proficiency for elementary students in Kindergarten through Third grade.
+The DMPS AmeriCorps tutoring member will collaborate with school staff to improve and maintain reading proficiency for elementary students in Kindergarten through Fifth grade.
 Members will receive training and ongoing technical assistance during their term of service to provide evidence-based tutoring interventions and maintain best practices with students and staff.
-Members will be expected to use a computer literacy program that helps assess the needs of the students in real time and provide specific materials to use for tutoring sessions.
+Members will be expected to use a computer literacy program, Lexia Core5 and myLexia, that helps assess the needs of the students in real time and provide specific materials to use for tutoring sessions.

 The DMPS AmeriCorps mentoring member will collaborate with school staff to help increase student engagement and improve academics for middle school students.
 Members will be trained and will receive on-going technical assistance to ensure Check & Connect fidelity and to maintain best practices with students and staff.
 Check & Connect is an evidence-based mentoring program model that identifies students displaying risk factors that can be altered through regular intervention.

 To apply to become an AmeriCorps member, click on the position listing in the right-hand menu.

 - Members gain hands-on experience in a professional setting working with the school district and community organizations.

 - A living allowance is provided to all members.
 The amount of this payment is related to the level of service a member performs.

 - All members may qualify for student loan forbearance during their term of service.